AdobeDocs/campaign-standard.en/help/campaign-standard-home.md

 topic: Premium
 ---

-# Campaign Standard documentation {#campaign-standard-documentation}
+# Help Center {#campaign-standard-documentation}

-Learn Adobe Campaign basics through simple step-by-step procedures, and experience the power of the solution.
+Learn the basics and refine your skills with Adobe Campaign Standard product documentation.

 |  |  |  |
 |:---:|:---:|:---:|